SEO Optimization

 What is the target LCP score and how does image size relate to it?

 Google's good threshold for Largest Contentful Paint is under 2.5 seconds.
 Since an image is usually the LCP element, its file size has a direct and often dominant effect on this score.
-A hero image reduced from several hundred kilobytes to under 100KB, combined with a modern format like WebP or AVIF, is one of the most reliable ways to bring LCP into the good range without any other changes to the page.
+A hero image reduced from several hundred kilobytes to under 100KB, combined with a modern format like WebP, is one of the most reliable ways to bring LCP into the good range without any other changes to the page.

 Which image format is best for SEO?